-I've been burnt a time or two loaning items so "get" those who
+I've been burnt a time or two loaning items so understand those who

 prefer to not share.
-In the long run however, I'd rather be singed
+In the long run however, I would prefer to be singed

-than not help someone who needs it.
+than not help someone who needs assistance.
 And most folks are truly

 In analyzing what went wrong on

-previous jobs, there are some conclusions I've realized.
+previous jobs, there are some conclusions I reached.
 If there is

 anyone who has suffered through veracity impaired workers,

 obfuscations, down right lies, delays, missed promises, dates